bcgov/embc-ess-mod/CONTRIBUTING.md

 git config core.symlinks true
 git reset --hard
 ```

 The simplest way to run the portals is to use [Windows Terminal](https://www.microsoft.com/en-ca/p/windows-terminal/9n0dx20hk701) shortcuts that are in the root folder:

 - `wt-registrants.ps1` will open a multi-pane tab for registrants portal
 - `wt-responders.ps1` will open a multi-pane tab for responders portal

-to run the c# services, run `dotnet watch` in the ess and api panes, to run the angular app, run `npm run startlocal` in the UI pane.
+to run the c# services, run `dotnet watch` in the ess and api panes, to run the angular app, run `npm start` in the UI pane.

 If you run into error: HttpRequestException: The SSL connection could not be established, run

 ```cmd
 dotnet dev-certs https --trust
 ```